davyvad/Modeling-tokens-on-Blockchain/README.md

     truffle develop --log
 8) In the first tab use the command "migrate" to deploy the contracts
 9) You can see the transactions cache, the contract address, the account that it came from, the balance of that account...

+# Using ganache:
+Migrate all the contracts to the ganache network with: truffle migrate --compile-all --reset --network ganache ('ganahe' is the name of the network in the truffle-config.js) Lunch a ganache console: truffle console --network ganache

+## Example how to use the ganache console:

+1) Instantiate a token OwnershipToken with a balance of 1 to the msgSender (msgSender is what's mentioned in the brackets: from accounts[9]): let Instance2 = await OwnershipToken.new("nam", "sym", 1, {from:accounts[9]})
+2) let accounts = await web3.eth.getAccounts()

+3) to get balance of a certain account: let balance = await Instance2.getBalance(accounts[0])